Kelvin-Al/Kelvin-Al.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Department of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST).
-I received my Bachelor of Science degree in Biostatistics from the School of Mathematical Sciences at Peking University.
+I received my Bachelor of Science degree in Biostatistics from the School of Mathematical Sciences at Peking University in 2026.

-My research interests lie in **optimization** and **large language models**.
-This is a test sentence.
+My research is broadly motivated by **AI for Science**.
+Within this theme, I am particularly interested in **optimization**, **large language models**, and **statistical learning**.
+I have a strong preference for research with clear mathematical theory and interpretability, rather than purely observational findings.

+I have a solid foundation in **statistics**, **computer science**, and **mathematics**, which enables me to engage in professional discussions and research across these areas.
+I am very open to related research directions and welcome opportunities for collaboration.

-Please feel free to reach out at 1977845485@qq.com.
-The previous mail address, which is lyusunkai@stu.pku.edu.cn is abandoned.
+Please feel free to reach out at [1977845485@qq.com](mailto:1977845485@qq.com).
+(Note: my previous Peking University student email is no longer in use.)